RaoulHeese/circ2tex/README.rst

 Circ2Tex
 """"""""

-Circ2Tex is a very prototypical Python tool to convert quantum circuits (currently only from Qiskit) to tex code ( currently only based on TikZ) for visualization purposes.
+Circ2Tex is a very prototypical Python tool to convert quantum circuits (currently only from `Qiskit <https://qiskit.org/>`_) to LaTeX code (currently only based on `TikZ <https://tikz.dev/>`_) for visualization purposes.
 The goal is to produce highly configurable code that is easy to read or to modify.
 It is only developed as a hobby project and not regularly maintained.

 ============
 Installation
 ============

 Clone this repository.
-Run ``tests/test.py`` to test the program, pdfs are generated in ``tests/out/``.
+Run ``tests/test.py`` to test the program.
+If everything works, tex and pdf files are generated in ``tests/out/``.

 ===========
 Style files
 ===========

-The appearance is controlled by style files in ``json`` format.
+The appearance of the circuit visualizations is controlled by style files in ``json`` format.
 A few example style files (demonstrating different features) are included in ``examples/styles``.

 ========